exercism/tcl/docs/ABOUT.md

 rules](https://tcl.tk/man/tcl8.6/TclCmd/Tcl.htm).
 Yet it is a fully-featured programming language.

-Tcl casts everything into the mold of a *command*, even constructs like variable assignment, procedure definition and control flow.
+Tcl casts everything into *commands*, even variable assignments, procedure definitions and control flow.
 As such, it resembles both shell scripting and Lisp.

 Tcl supports multiple programming paradigms, including object-oriented,